tenzir/tenzir/web/docs/understand/operators/transformations/measure.md

 # measure

-Replaces the input with incremental metrics describing the input.
+Replaces the input with metrics describing the input.

 ## Synopsis

 ```
-measure [--real-time]
+measure [--real-time] [--cumulative]
 ```

 ## Description